-The “Vault” is a feature of Ansible that allows you to keep sensitive data such as passwords or keys in encrypted files, rather than as plaintext in playbooks or roles.
-These vault files can then be distributed or placed in source control.
+The “Vault” is a feature of Ansible that allows you to keep sensitive data such as passwords or keys protected at rest, rather than as plaintext in playbooks or roles.
+These vaults can then be distributed or placed in source control.

 To enable this feature, a command line tool, ansible-vault is used to edit files, and a command line flag